[Major revision-posted 1/29/18 (replaces 7/21/15 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth the institutional policy for managing accounts receivables on sponsored projects.

-REVIEW: This OP will be reviewed in February of odd-numbered years by the Managing Director of Accounting Services with substantive revisions forwarded to the Senior Associate Vice President for Research, the Vice President for Research, the Assistant Vice President and Controller, and the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in February of odd-numbered years by the Managing Director of Accounting Services and the Managing Director of the Office of Research Services with substantive revisions forwarded to the Senior Associate Vice President for Research, the Vice President for Research, the Assistant Vice President for Business Services, and the Vice President for Administration & Finance and Chief Financial Officer.

 1. Policy Statement

-The Office of Research Services (ORS) establishes risk-based payment terms in sponsored agreements to minimize financial loss.
-Accounting Services monitors aged accounts receivable balances to pursue collection in accordance with the terms and conditions of the award and the policy and procedures herein.
+The Office of Research Services (ORS) establishes risk-based payment terms and considers the risk of continuing work with delinquent sponsors when negotiating sponsored agreements to minimize financial loss.
+Accounting Services (AS) monitors aged accounts receivable balances to pursue collection in accordance with the terms and conditions of the award and the policy and procedures herein.

 a.
 Sponsored Project – A project funded by a grant, contract, or cooperative agreement and accounted for in Banner funds 21, 22, and 23

 b.
-Invoice – The formal document prepared by Accounting Services in accordance with the award billing terms and conditions, which identifies the project, billing period, current charges, and cumulative amounts due
+Invoice – The formal document prepared by AS in accordance with the award billing terms and conditions, which identifies the project, billing period, current amount due, and charges

 c.
 Uncollectible Accounts Receivables – Costs charged to a sponsored project and billed to the sponsor but, subsequent to the billing, are determined to be uncollectible.
 Amounts billed could be: